spex-xray/spex-help/source/models/tpho.rst

   SPEX.
 | ``lc``: The name of the file containing the lightcurve.
 The first
   column is time in second, and the second column is the X-ray flux (energy per unit area per second).
-Remeber to use ’aval’ instead of ’val’ when setting the name of the parameter in SPEX.
+Remember to use ’aval’ instead of ’val’ when setting the name of the parameter in SPEX.
 | ``hden``: Hydrogen number density in :math:`10^{20}` :math:`\mathrm{m}^{-3}`.
 | ``fcov``: The covering factor of the absorber.
 Default value: 1 (full covering)